POTS: What is it and how do we heal from it?

 My amazing friend and colleague Dr. Christina Morgan now has her incredible dissertation on POTS available on her site for those that want to read.
 Truly fascinating and incredibly in-depth.
 A great source on treating POTS holistically and naturally.

-I touched on this topic briefly a few years ago but I knew Christina would be writing this paper, so I was eagerly waiting for that so I could share a MUCH better view on this issue.
+I touched on this topic briefly a few years ago (see below!) but I knew Christina would be writing this paper, so I was eagerly waiting for that so I could share a MUCH better view on this issue.

 What is POTS?